Battle of Assaye: Culmination

 While Wellesley was preoccupied with re-taking the gun line, Pohlmann rallied his infantry and redeployed them into a semicircle with their backs to the Juah; their right flank across the river and their left in Assaye.
 However, most of the Maratha cannon, which had inflicted heavy losses on Wellesley's infantry, had been captured or lay abandoned on the battlefield.
 Reluctant to join the fray, the Maratha cavalry lingered in the distance to the west.
-Most were Pindarries: loosely organised and lightly armed horsemen whose traditional role was to cut down fleeing enemy troops, harass convoy lines and carry out raids into enemy territory.
-They were not trained to attack well-formed infantry or heavily armed European cavalry, and did not play a further part in the battle.
+Most were Pindaris, loosely organised and lightly armed cavalry whose traditional role was to chase routing troops, harass supply lines and raid enemy territory.
+They were not trained to attack well-formed infantry or heavily armed cavalry, and did not play a further part in the battle.